-1. Blue Series: The four main wines in the blues series are created from the best cuvées and receive the highest percentage of new french oak.
+1. Blue Series: There are four main wines in the "blues series" created from the best cuvées and that receive the highest percentage of new french oak.
 They are: Chardonnay "Nuits-Blanches au Bouge", Hildegard (a blended white of Pinot Gris, Pinot Blanc and Aligoté), Pinot Noir "Knox Alexander", and Pinot Noir "Isabelle."
 Each are identified by a dark blue capsule.
-We occasionally have other blue series wines such as our Pinot Noir "Larmes de Grappe" from Sanford & Benedict Vineyard along with anniversary and celebration wines.
+We occasionally have other Blue Series wines such as our Pinot Noir "Larmes de Grappe" from Sanford & Benedict Vineyard along with anniversary and celebration wines.

 4. Santa Barbara County Classics: These are wines of character that are imminently enjoyable and are affordable enough to make them a part of your everyday life without sacrificing quality.
 The Pinot Gris/Pinot Blanc is a dry white that is fruity, elegant and refreshing.
 The Santa Barbara County Chardonnay and Pinot Noir are remarkable for the price.
 For those ready for the next step up, the “La Bauge Au-dessus” Pinot Noir is the gateway to an elevated Pinot experience.

-Most of the fruit for the Clendenen Family wines comes from the estate Le Bon Climat Vineyard located in the Santa Maria Valley.
+Originally, most of the fruit for the Clendenen Family wines came from the estate Le Bon Climat Vineyard located in the Santa Maria Valley.
 The 100 acre vineyard produces Pinot Noir, Chardonnay, Viognier, Aligoté, Gewürztraminer, and Teroldego.
 Grape sourcing has expanded.
 Fruit now also comes from the estate 20 acre vineyard called Rancho La Cuna in Los Alamos planted to Pinot Noir, Grenache Gris, Grenache Noir, and Chenin Blanc.
 In addition, there is wonderful Mondeuse (Refosco), Tocai Friulano, and Nebbiolo from estate plantings at Bien Nacido Vineyard.
 As new vineyard sites pop up, new opportunities are explored.
 Variety is the spice of life.